Weedshaker/PeerWebSite/README.md

 This application has been only tested in Chrome.
 Don't expect miracles, it's a pure hobby, side project and due to bleeding edge sometimes buggy.

 Evtl.
-Roadmap: Connection Stats, Load/Save, Search Engine
+Roadmap: Persist Site as a WebTorrent, Connection Stats, Load/Save, Search Engine

 PS: You can not only host simple sites but you could write full JavaScript applications, games and host them from your browser.